 - Heavy cream, to thin frosting, if needed

-- Place dough in greased bowl, then flip over.
-Cover and let rise in warm place till doubled in size, about 1 1/2 hours.
-Make filling while dough rises.
+- Place dough in a greased bowl, then flip it over.
+Cover and let rise in a warm place till doubled in size, about 1½ hours.
+Make filling while the dough rises.

 - To make the filling, beat all ingredients till creamy.
 Set aside.

 - Punch down dough.
-Remove half of the dough and roll into an 18 x 12-inch rectangle on lightly floured surface.
+Remove the dough and roll it into an 18 x 12-inch rectangle on a lightly floured surface.
 Spread with half the orange filling.

 - Roll up the dough beginning at the wider side.
-Pinch to seal seam.
-Using dental floss (or knife) cut the roll into 1 1/2-inch slices.
+Pinch to seal the seam.
+Using dental floss (or knife) cut the roll into 1 ½-inch slices (12 rolls).